 100% all pre-paid accommodation and any cancellation fee arising.

-In the unlikely event I have to cancel the booking, you will receive a refund of all monies paid, or the opportunity to re-book.
+In the unlikely event I have to cancel the booking, you will receive a refund of all monies paid.

-The hirer will be provided with an invoice.
+All fees will be invoiced.
 Settlement by online bank transfer, details will be provided on the invoice.
 No cash or cheques.
-PayPal by prior agreement only.

 Unless stated or agreed otherwise, all my workshops are sewing machine based and unsuitable for those who prefer to work by hand.